nwisbeta/api-catalogue/README.md

 These are descriptions of key concepts specific to the API, e.g. a Document Metadata standard.
 Where relevant, link to information sources (e.g. where concepts reference from some external standard.)

+## Contributing

+The catalogue is in the open and we encourage contributions.
+So if you come across a a spelling mistake or wish to add an NHS API, feel free to send a [pull request]((https://github.com/nwisbeta/api-catalogue/pulls)) or you can open a [issue]([issue](https://github.com/nwisbeta/api-catalogue/issues)) to report it to us.

+Read our [contributing guidelines](CONTRIBUTING.md) for more information.